 Sword Way is the literal translation for Kendō, a traditional Japanese martial art.
-The sport originally descended from a type of swordsmanship named kenjutsu and today uses bamboo swords (shinai) and protective armour (bōgu) in all of its competitions widely staged around the world.
-Going back to 1711 during the Shotoku era, it was Naganuma Shirōzaemon Kunisato who first introduced the bamboo sword and armour in training.
+The sport originally descended from a type of swordsmanship named kenjutsu and today uses bamboo swords (shinai) and protective armour (bōgu) in all its competitions widely staged around the world.
+Going back to 1711 during the Shotoku era, the first introduction was made of the bamboo sword and armour in training.
 Almost fifty years later a metal grille was added to the head piece and thick cotton protective coverings to the gauntlets.
 The protective armour is known as kendogu.
 Further practices falling under the Kendo umbrella is Iaidō (way of the sword) and Jodo (way of the stick).

 Iaidō is a Japanese martial art where the emphasis is on being aware and capable of quickly drawing your sword in response to a sudden attack.
 Practitioners first learning the art normally use a wooden sword, while most practitioners use a blunt edged sword called iaitō.
 Only the most experienced practitioners use sharp edged swords.
 Jodo is very much an art where referees judge practitioners on their correct posture and their precise striking, to name but a few.
 The staff that a practitioner uses is called a jo and is 128cm long and 2.4cm in diameter.